BushraAbukarn/BI-Analytics-Projects---TripleTen/E-Commerce-Company-May-2025/README.md

 - `brand`; Brand or company of the product
 - `price`; Price of the product in USD
 - `event_date`; Date of the activity in `YYYY-MM-DD` format

 ---

-## 🎯 Project Purpose

-The goal of this project is to extract actionable insights into user behavior through:

-- **Conversion Funnel Analysis**: To assess how effectively users move from viewing products to making purchases.
-- **Cohort Retention Analysis**: To understand how customer retention changes over time by grouping users based on their first purchase month.

-These insights help the business improve user engagement, optimize conversion paths, and develop targeted retention strategies.

----